 Another year and another crop of turbo trainers.
 It looks like this is going to be a big one, Elite, Tacx, Cycleops, Kinetic all have new units this year.
 One of the first on the shelves is the Elite Drivo II – now in black

 Autumn is upon us, and that means turbo trainers reviews.
-The Elite Drivo II is the first up in the TG cave, and this preview gives my first impressions of the Italians lastest indoor bike trainer, along with a report of my 2018 Elite Factory visit and the Elite Fuoripista.
+This is my first hands-on impression of the stunning Elite Fuoripista as I visited the Elite Factory.
 So let’s get into things!

 Making turbo trainers is one thing, but building accurate and robust trainers is an entirely different matter.
 Elite recently opened their factory doors to me to see what goes into building an Elite trainer, and to take a look at their latest trainer the Elite Direto